“The best way to find yourself is to lose yourself in the service of others.” ~ Mahatma Ghandi

-Volunteer house and guest houses and hostel includes room, 3 meals a day, shared or private bathroom and purified water.
+Volunteer houses, guest houses and hostel accommodations include room, 3 meals a day, shared or private bathroom and purified water.
 Any special dietary needs can be arranged.
 The type of food served in each mission will depend on the country and culture.

 Click here to sign up for upcoming dental mission trips.